-Overview of material matters in this section:
+Overview of Material Matters in this Section:

-Topic Subtopic Impact Risk & Opportunity Materiality S4 Consumers and end- users Customer privacy Negative: As a bank, CEB deals with a lot of financial assets of customers.
-If CEB fails in safeguarding the assets and transactions of its customers, substantial negative impacts can be caused to the security of customers.
+Торіс Subtopic Impact Risk & Opportunity Materiality S4 Consumers and end-users d Customer privacy Negative: As a bank, CEB deals with a financial assets of customers.
+If CEB for safeguarding the assets and transact customers, substantial negative impor caused to the security of customers.
 A data leak could have a significant impact on CEB, primarily posing a substantial reputation risk.
 While it is not anticipated that a large number of customers will leave, the potential damage to our brand's trust and credibility could have long-term consequences.
-No opportunity identified Impact S4 Consumers and end- users Security of customers Negative: Similar to Privacy Similar to privacy Impact

-S4 Non-discrimination Positive: As a bank, CEB can Not identified Impact Consumers and financial impact customers by providing and end- inclusion for them equal treatment, non- users customers discriminatory risk assessments and financial inclusion.
+Impact No opportunity identified S4 Consumers and end-users Security of customers Negative: Similar to Privacy Similar to privacy Impact 54 Consumers and end-users Non-discrimination and financial inclusion for customers Positive: As a bank, CEB can impact customers by providing them equal treatment, non- discriminatory risk assessments and financial inclusion.
 This will provide equal chances of participating in the financial system.
+Not identified Impact

-As part of its code of conduct, CEB upholds highest integrity standards for all its stakeholders, including Consumers and End-users.
+As part of its code of conduct, CEB upholds highest integrity standards for all its stakeholders, including Consumers and Endusers.
 CEB defines Consumers as users of our products and services and end-users as individuals who currently use or intend to use our product and services.
 As a result of our business model as a bank, our scope for these disclosures is Consumers.

 The terms Consumers, Customers and Customers are intended to be used interchangeably.
 As part of the DMA outcomes, the scope of this disclosure is concentrated on the Customers of CEB.
 Thereby, the users of this information should consider the scope limited to Consumers.

-As a result of the DMA outcomes, CEB identifies the following sustainability matters as material
+As a result of the DMA outcomes, CEB identifies the following sustainability matters as material: